rwokano/CleaningDataProject/README.md

 --- | ---
 README.md | This ReadMe markdown file.
-CodeBook.md | The file containing the variable descriptions, and a description of the processing done in the code file *run_analysis.R* run_analysis.R | The file containing the statements used to transform the raw data to the result set of *tidy data* Tidy_Result.txt | Tab delimited text file which averages each variable that was selected from the raw data by the test subject and the activity.
+CodeBook.md | The file containing the variable descriptions, and a description of the processing done in the code file *run_analysis.R* run_analysis.R | The file containing the statements used to transform the raw data to the result set of *tidy data*.
+The code is heavily commented to give readers the idea of what is happening.
+In addition, a code walk-through is in the CodeBook.md file with the varibale descriptions.
+Tidy_Result.txt | Tab delimited text file which averages each variable that was selected from the raw data by the test subject and the activity.